tvthatsme/react-power-picture/README.md

 Another shoutout to the [react-simple-image](https://github.com/bitjourney/react-simple-image) library.
 This project has everything for responsive images loaded as a `srcset` but with much broader prop support and less render flexibiliy.

 You might consider React Power Picture to be a marriage of the two.
-My goad for this library to provide both progressive and responsive power.
+My goal for this library to provide both progressive and responsive power.

 ## License